kelloggm/cs-490-website/revised-project-plan.md

     * Small: Can likely be completed by one team member in one sitting of less than 3-4 hours
     * Medium: Likely to require involvement of multiple team members, over the course of 1-2 days
     * Large: Currently unable to provide a responsible estimate.
 * A brief (1-2 sentence max) justification of how you reached the size estimate of the task
-* Milestone for delivering the task, chosen from one of the following:
+* Milestone for delivering the task, chosen from one of the following two-week sprints:
-  * Sprint 0: Feb 21-Mar 3
+  * Sprint 0: Oct 9 - Oct 20
-  * Sprint 1: Mar 4-Mar 17 (note that this sprint includes Spring Break, which might impact your planning)
+  * Sprint 1: Oct 23 - Nov 3
-  * Sprint 2: Mar 18-Mar 31
+  * Sprint 2: Nov 6 - Nov 17
-  * Sprint 3: Apr 1-Apr 14
+  * Sprint 3: Nov 20 - Dec 1
-  * Spring 4: Apr 15-Apr 28
+  * Spring 4: Dec 4 - Dec 12 (note: this sprint is about 10 days, because the deadline is Dec 12.
+We don't recommend scheduling many tasks in this sprint, because of the likelihood that some tasks from prior sprints might not be done yet.)

 (We leave some time between the end of the last sprint and the project showcase for slippage: there are always unexpected bugs, etc., that need to be ironed out.
 Padding your schedule like this is a good idea!)